Miyoko Schinner: Documentary

 During this period, Schinner also discussed her work with Miyoko's Kitchen/Creamery for the documentary, You Are What You Eat: A Twin Experiment (2024).

 2023-present

 In 2023, Schinner launched the YouTube cooking show, The Vegan Good Life with Miyoko.
 The following year, she joined the University of California, Berkeley's Haas School of Business as "Professional Faculty" in Business & Social Impact.
 She teaches courses in the Plant-Futures lab with program co-founder Brittany Sartor.

 Cookbook

-In 2025, Schinner published another cookbook with Ten Speed Press, The Vegan Creamery: Plant-Based Cheese, Milk, Ice Cream, and More.
+Schinner published The Vegan Creamery with Ten Speed Press in 2025.
+KCRW’s Good Food program listed it as one of "The Best Cookbooks of 2025 (according to Good Food)," and it won first place in VegNews's 2026 Veggie Awards (Best Cookbook).